smaurice101/readthedocs/docs/source/tmlbuilds.rst

          3. rest

          4. grpc
     * - solutionname
+      - DO NOT MODIFY = THIS WILL BE AUTOMATICALLY UPDATED when you create your solution.
+Refer to :ref:`Lets Start Building a TML Solution`
+    * - solutiontitle
-      - Provide a name for the solution.
-This name
+        Provide a descriptive title for your solution

-        should include no spaces or special

-        characters in the name.
-Choose a unique

-        solution name.
     * - description
       - Describe your solution in one-line.
     * - retries